dylan-davidson/Core-Connect-4/Core.md

 * **connect4.h**: Declarations of functions to read a board from a file and to write a board to a file along with the function that facilitates playing via terminal (console).
 * **connect4.cpp**: Definitions of the functions in connect4.h.
 You need to define all of these.
 The cout statements are included in the distribution code.
 * **main.cpp**: Definition of the main function.
 You will only have to update this function if you choose to implement the graphics reach for the project.
+* **test_board.cpp**: Definition of a test suite for the Board class.
+We highly suggest you use this test suite to implement your own test cases and validate that your Board functions comply with their respective RMEs.

 * **graphics.h**: Declarations of functions used for the graphics part of the project.
 * **graphics.cpp**: Partial definitions of functions in graphics.h and the main function that runs the interface.
 The graphics starter code gives a basic graphical interface that you can play the game through.
 See [Reach section](Reach) for more details on editing the existing functions to develop your own look and feel for your program.